jajivagdhevichinta/Final-year-Project/README.md

 This repository contains our final-year B.Tech project at NIT Arunachal Pradesh.
 It extends the baseline DDPG implementation with advanced DRL algorithms (TD3, SAC, PPO), domain randomization, sensor fusion and curriculum learning.
-Following project was a part of my master thesis.
 Current version is a little bit modified and much improved.
-The project is using modified algorithm Deterministic Policy Gradient (Lillicrap et al.arXiv:1509.02971) (written in Tensorflow) to control mobile robot.
+The project is using modified algorithm Deterministic Policy Gradient ([Lillicrap et al.arXiv:1509.02971](https://arxiv.org/pdf/1509.02971.pdf)) (written in Tensorflow) to control mobile robot.
 The main idea was to learn mobile robot navigate to goal and also avoid obstacles.
 For obstacles avoidance, robot is using 5 ultrasonic sensors.
 For navigation task, required information (like absolute pose) are taken from simulation engine.
 That's a little hack.
-However, more realistic (like odometry) pose estimation can be found in gym-vrep.
+However, more realistic (like odometry) pose estimation can be found in [gym-vrep](https://github.com/Souphis/gym-vrep).

 ## Authors
 Jaji Vagdhevi Chinta · Rakesh Kumar Swain · Sachin Pathak · Piyush Randeep